 Legislation enacted in 1997 reduced the 3.5 percent gross receipts tax imposed upon gas, electric, and telephone service to 3.25 percent on October 1, 1998, and then to 2.5 percent on January 1, 2000.
-Local telephone companies and other franchise taxpayers will realize an additional rate cut of .375 percent in their franchise tax on July 1, 2000.
-Also, the franchise tax on trucking and railroads will be reduced on July 1, 2000, from 0.6 percent to 0.375 percent.
+Local telephone companies and other franchise taxpayers realized an additional rate cut of .375 percent in their franchise tax on July 1, 2000.
+Also, the franchise tax on trucking and railroads was reduced on July 1, 2000, from 0.6 percent to 0.375 percent.
 Additional 1997 legislation established the Power for Jobs program which made 400 megawatts of low-cost power available for job creation and expansion with the utilities recouping their losses through a tax credit.
 Legislation enacted in 1998 expands to 450 megawatts and accelerates the phase-in of the Power for Jobs program.

-In 2000, legislation was enacted which alters the way traditional gas and electric utilities are taxed.
-The changes include the: shift from a franchise tax imposed on gross earnings to taxation based on net income or the alternative bases under Article 9-A of the Tax Law, phase-out of the gas import tax, phase-out of the gross receipts tax on gas and electricity for business consumers, and overall reductions in remaining gross receipts taxes.
+In 2000, legislation was enacted which altered the way traditional gas and electric utilities are taxed.
+The changes include: the shift from a franchise tax imposed on gross earnings to taxation based on net income or the alternative bases under Article 9-A of the Tax Law, phase-out of the gas import tax, phase out of the gross receipts tax on gas and electricity for business consumers, and overall reductions in remaining gross receipts taxes.
 The legislation also provides for an expansion of the Power for Jobs program which allows credits against the gross receipts taxes paid by utilities furnishing low-cost power.
+In 2002, legislation was enacted increasing the mandatory first installment of estimated business tax payments from 25 percent to 30 percent.

-Insurance taxes are imposed on insurance corporations, brokers and certain insurers at a basic rate of 9 percent of entire net income allocable to New York, based on the level of activity of an insurance company in the State during the taxable year.
-In addition, there is a franchise tax on net premiums written or received by insurance corporations on risks resident or located within the State, at rates between 0.8 percent and 1.3 percent, depending on policy type, as well as certain taxes imposed under the Insurance
+Insurance taxes are imposed on insurance corporations, brokers and certain insurers at a basic rate of 7.5 percent (as of July 1, 2002) of entire net income allocable to New York, based on the level of activity of an insurance company in the State during the taxable year.
+In addition, there is a franchise tax on net premiums written or received by insurance corporations on risks resident or located within the State, at rates between 0.8 percent and 1.3 percent, depending on policy type, as well as certain taxes imposed under the Insurance Law.

-Law.
 Legislation enacted in 1997 provided that on or after January 1, 1998 the overall limit on the combined taxes of 2.6 percent of premiums for life insurance companies is reduced to 2.0 percent and the gross premiums tax on such components is decreased from 0.8 percent to 0.7 percent.
 Also, the legislation provides preferential premium tax rates to captive insurance companies that insure the primary risks of their parent and affiliated companies.
-Legislation enacted in 1999 provides for a phased reduction in the net income tax rate applicable to insurance companies from 9 percent to 7.5 percent.
 In addition, provisions enacted in 1999 reduce the limitation on tax liability for non-life insurers over a three-year period.
 Legislation enacted in 2000 extends the investment tax credit for equipment used in the trading of securities by insurance companies and expands the existing certified capital company program.
+In 2002, legislation was enacted increasing the mandatory first installment payment from 25 percent to 30 percent.